Eonzenex/JC3MpRace/README.md

 #### TODO :

-1. Changing css of the vehicle menu
+1. Changing css everywhere
-2. Create a new leaderboard
+2. Create a leaderboard
 3. Fixing issue link to the race gamemode
-4. Making loading screen
-5. Making votesystem for race
-6. Create the tool to add map easily (Just need to made the interface )
+6. Create the tool to add map easily (Just need to made the interface)
-7. Adding a spectator mode
-10. Adding a waiting screen on the lobby .
-11. Adding more function to the Race constructor
 13. Clean code
+14. Making ghost checkpoint (to know the direction of the next one)

 #### Credits
 Created by Myami(FR) and the help of lordFarquaad.